fluidself/dunlin/docs/core-concepts.md

 ## IPFS publishing

-If you would like to share one of your notes for wider consumption, DECK lets you publish content to the public, distributed, censorship-resistant IPFS network.
+If you would like to share your notes for wider consumption, DECK lets you publish to the public, distributed, censorship-resistant IPFS network.

 ## Note editing permissions